 It’s been a long road for me to Reclaim joy in my Christian Marriage, but by God’s grace, I’ve rediscovered joy through gratitude for all that the Lord has done!

-Rebekah is such an amazing example of a godly wife.
-I love her blog -Sharing Redemption’s Stories- and her testimony that God can redeem and restore any Marriage!
+You can find Rebekah at her blog -Sharing Redemption’s Stories- and her testimony that God can redeem and restore any Marriage!

-Rebekah M Hallberg is giving away a copy of her book: Hope for the Hurting Wife
+Rebekah M Hallberg has an amazing book: Hope for the Hurting Wife

 - Hope for the Hurting Wife is a thirty-day devotional journey that meets hurting and heartbroken wives right in the midst of a difficult marriage and gently encourages them to find hope that truly lasts.
 Rebekah and Jen know many wives truly wish to avoid divorce, but the pain and suffering experienced when marriage doesn’t go as planned are very real.
 Through personal stories of heartache and scriptural insight, they address topics such as: Moving forward after trauma